These vegan brands using cactus leather are on the cutting edge of sustainable vegan fashion!

-This is Frida Rome’s signature detail, making it one of the sexiest vegan brands using cactus leather today!
+This is Frida Rome’s signature detail, making it one of the sexiest vegan brands using cactus leather today.

 This Italian fashion brand produces recycled and cruelty-free vegan bags and accessories in the heart of Bergamo — a city famous for its artistic treasures and enchanting medieval atmosphere.
 Miomojo decided to ditch fur, wool, silk, feathers and leather.
 Instead, they use materials that are 100% vegan and cruelty-free.
 And they’ve recently launched an innovative new premium collection made from vegan cactus leather.

 Looking for something with a more ‘evening’ vibe?
-The smaller Gemma and Rebecca vegan bags, are just as enticing!
+The smaller Gemma and Rebecca vegan bags are just as enticing!

-The saying mighty oaks from little acorns grow pops into mind in regards to footwear brand CLAE.
+The saying from mighty oaks from little acorns grow pops into mind in regards to footwear brand CLAE.
 The company, which started out as a small business, has since expanded into an internationally-renowned brand with its products sold in hundreds of stores around the world.
 And with many brands facing closures in 2020, CLAE is quietly yet proudly celebrating its 20th year anniversary.

 The sneakers are available in three colours, inspired by the original colour of the cactus: white, black, and green.
 Basically, they couldn’t be more vegan and eco-friendly!